How To Play Shanghai Rummy

 by James Wallace Harris, 2/11/23

 We recently decided to play Shanghai when my sister came to visit.
 It’s a card game I first learned back in the 1960s.
 However, we couldn’t remember the exact rules so I looked them up on the internet.
-There were several sites that gave slightly different rules, and they called the game Shanghai Rummy.
+Several sites gave slightly different rules and they called the game Shanghai Rummy.
 As we played the game trying out different rules I decided to consolidate on one set of rules.
 I made a crib sheet to help remember the requirements of each hand (see below).
 My goal was to blend how we used to play with the rules published on the internet to maximize the fun and challenge of the game.

 Each hand or round requires a different combination of cards to make a meld, and I noticed that the complexity of each combination was related to the number of cards required to complete the meld.
 The game gets harder with each new hand.
 I settled on the sequence of 10 hands (rounds) based on the rules at Wikipedia and Bar Games 101.